 This section tells you what you need to write, and also provides specific and detailed directions for writing the commentary for the task.

 4. How Will the Evidence of My Teaching Practice Be Assessed?
-This section includes the rubrics that will be used to assess the evidence you provide for the task.
+This section includes the rubrics that will be used to assess the evidence volume of the section of the secti